yannhn/dogary/README.md

 # Project Overview - Dogary🐶

-As my capstone-project of the neueFische-Bootcamp I am developing the React app Dogary.
-The dog's daily needs can be tracked in the app, which simplifies communication between dog owners.
+As my capstone-project of the neue fische Bootcamp I am developing the React App [Dogary](https://dogary.vercel.app/).
+The dog's daily needs can be tracked in the App, which simplifies communication between dog owners.
 In addition, appointments can be organized in a calendar and todos can be planned.

 ## Used technology